-As a gamer and a meditation teacher, one thing I absolutely love is meditation games and apps, by which I mean relaxing games that make you feel the same kind of Zen that meditation does.
+As a gamer and a meditation teacher, one thing I absolutely love is meditation games and apps.
+You know, relaxing games that make you feel Zen.

 Why Meditation Games & Apps Are So Relaxing